-In 2008 I accepted an associate research fellowship position at The University of Sydney, Australia.
-Here I worked on a Rural Industries Research and Development Corporation (RIRDC) funded project investigating assisted reproductive technologies in alpacas.
-In particular this research identified the protein reposnsible for the viscous nature of alpaca semen, and identified methods to eliminate the viscosity without impariring sperm function.
-This research also discovered the previously unidentified ovulation inducting factor as the Beta-nerve growth factor protein.
+I then moved to The University of Sydney, Australia where as a research fellow I investigated assisted reproductive technologies in alpacas.
+This research identified major proteins within alpaca semen including beta-nerve growth factor as the previously unidentified ovulation-inducing factor, and Mucin 5B as the cause of viscosty in alpaca seminal plasma.
 This research led to 5 publications and 3 years further funding from RIRDC which allowed me to supervise a PhD student at The University of Sydney from the UK.

-Associate Fellow of the Higher Education Academy
+Fellow of the Higher Education Academy

 Member of the Society of Reproduction and Fertility